 Soil groups of the Gley Soils order:

-Sulphuric Gley Soils - sulphuric acid or the mineral jarosite in marine estuarine soils.
+Sulphuric Gley Soils - sulphuric acid or the mineral jarosite in marine estuarine

 Sandy Gley Soils - dominated by sand or loamy sand to depth